 2. Gently steam the furniture using a steam cleaner

-Steam cleaning is a great way to remove smoke odors from unfinished wood because steam is able to permeate into the wood in the same way that smoke can, but the pressure of the steam cleaner can displace and remove the odor-causing molecules left behind by cigarette smoke.
+Steam cleaning is a great way to remove smoke odors from unfinished wood because steam is able to permeate into the wood in the same way that smoke can.
+However, unlike smoke, the pressure of the steam can displace and remove the odor-causing molecules left behind by cigarette smoke.

-Open windows.
 You’ll be amazed by how steam cleaning transfers the cigarette smell odor from the wood to the air in the room.
-Keeping windows open and exhaust fans on will help keep it from settling on other furniture textiles in your home.
+Be sure to keep windows open and fans running.
+This will prevent the odor from settling on other furniture and textiles in your home.

 Working slowly, but being careful not to over saturate any particular portion of the wood with steam (this could cause warping) treat every surface – inside and out – of your smoky furniture.
 Steam permeates into the wood, and the air pressure created by the steam cleaner helps move those particles out of the wood and into the air.

 After you have physically cleaned the surface of the wood and used steam to clean the wood even deeper, the cigarette smell lingering in your furniture should be reduced by 80 to 90%.
 For many homes and furniture types, this cleaning will be sufficient.
 In my case, however, to rehab my smokey wood dresser sufficiently to be used to store clothing in my bedroom meant that I needed to take additional steps to completely remove the smell of cigarette smoke from my wood furniture.

 The most natural way to deodorize a surface from any odor is by using activated charcoal.
 Activated charcoal can be purchased in powder form from Amazon and for home uses like this, some people even make their own activated charcoal using logs from a burned-out and cooled campfire.
-The easiest way, however, to deodorize smoky furniture with charcoal is by using charcoal-embedded puppy pads or litter box mats (find them on Amazon here).
+The easiest way, however, to deodorize smoky furniture with charcoal is by using charcoal-embedded puppy pads or litter box mats (find them at Amazon here).